gem5/website/_pages/contributing.md

 ## Submit and merge

 Once this iterative process is complete.
 The patch may be merged.
-This is done via Gerrit (Simply click `Submit` within the relevant Gerrit page).
+This is done via GitHub (Simply click `Submit` within the relevant GitHub page).

-As one last step, you should change the corresponding Jira issue status to `Done` then link the Gerrit page as a comment on Jira as to provide evidence that the task has been completed.
+As one last step, you should change the corresponding Jira issue status to `Done` then link the GitHub page as a comment on Jira as to provide evidence that the task has been completed.

 Stable releases of gem5 are published three times per year.
 Therefore, a change